jasonmcaffee/pound/README.md

 The number of requests you wish to be immediately created, as quickly as possible, to the provided url or set of urls.

+##### requestsPerSecond
+default: disabled

+If set, an interval will be created to send N requests per second instead of sending them all at once.

+Note: you may not be able to get down to sub-milliseconds with this option.

+##### useAgents
+default: false

+If set to true, an http agent will be created and used for a set of requests, instead of using the default global agent.

 ### Server
 To start the pound server, pass 'server=true' to pound:
 ```bash